BIGJRA/BIGJRA.github.io/rejuv.md

 The catch with this one is that the team you must use is the same as this one!
 I managed to win by using my Speed Boost Blaziken with Brave Bird wisely.
-I’m sure you can outsmart the AI with the same advantages as you.
+I'm sure you can outsmart the AI with the same advantages as you.

 Relationship Point Choices: